CHAPTERS 27-29

 Richard shook his head, his throat aching.
 “Something happened.”

 “I called more than one police precinct, but no one will help me and I have no idea why.”
 He removed his glasses and rubbed his eyes.
-“Sue and I have been searching all night but we still can’t figure out what’s going on.”
+“Su and I have been searching all night but we still can’t figure out what’s going on.”

-“Why would Alder…” Eve trailed off.
+“Why would James and Alder…” Eve trailed off.
+She froze “You don’t think—”

-“But not as the transferee,” Eve said.
-“James would never hurt her.
-They’re friends.
-He looks up to you.
-There’s gotta be a better explanation for this.”
+“But James would never hurt her,” Eve said.
+“There’s got to be a better explanation for this.”

 “You should have seen his face when I slammed the door on his project.
 It meant so much to him.
-Could he have been desperate enough?”

-“I don’t think he will.
-I think he’s in trouble too.
+“Doubt it.
+This is so out of character for him.
+He must be in trouble too.
 I hope they’re together, wherever they are…” He bit back tears.
 Heather must be so scared.
 It killed him not knowing where she was, how to help her, whether she was in imminent danger.
+“If he hasn’t hurt her.”

 Richard snatched the wireless phone and punched the speed dial.
 Upon connection, he listened to a brief automated recording, typed in a code, and listened again.